Generic name: epinephrine

 Dosage form: injection

 This dosage information does not include all the information needed to use EpiPen safely and effectively.
 See full prescribing information for EpiPen.

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

 EpiPen or EpiPen Jr Auto-Injector prescribers should ensure that the patient or caregiver understands the indications and use of this product.
 A health care provider should review the patient instructions and operation of the EpiPen or EpiPen Jr Auto-Injector, in detail, with the patient or caregiver.
 Inject EpiPen or EpiPen Jr intramuscularly or subcutaneously into the anterolateral aspect of the thigh, through clothing if necessary.
 See detailed Directions for Use on the accompanying Patient Instructions.

 Selection of the appropriate dosage strength is determined according to patient body weight.

 Patients should be instructed to periodically visually inspect the epinephrine solution for particulate matter and discoloration.
-If the solution contains particulate matter or develops a pinkish color or becomes darker than slightly yellow, the patient should immediately contact their physician for a replacement, since these changes indicate that the effectiveness of the drug product may be decreased.
+If the solution contains particulate matter or develops a pinkish or brown color, the patient should immediately contact their physician for a replacement, since these changes indicate that the effectiveness of the drug product may be decreased.